wenqiang-gu/duneprototypes/duneprototypes/Protodune/hd/ChannelMap/README.txt

 TPC 1 (0)	     TPC 5 (4)
 1st channel: 0 	     1st channel: 5120

+The APA numbers in the first line are assumed to match the crate numbers in the WIB frames.

 ---------------------------------------------------

 Note as of November 21, 2022:    Roger Huang